Bear with me folks, as this is going to be a two-parter, and yes I ramble when I write, which is also how I speak.

 Storage administrators have historically had a difficult decision tree when it comes to the provisioning and storage allocation process.

-As frustrating as it may seem, there are still solutions today that require the administrator to determine a vnxspecific RAID level at the LUN level, or performing LUN masking, striping, and concatenation of RAID groups or disk pools.
+As frustrating as it may seem, there are still solutions today that require the administrator to determine a specific RAID level at the LUN level, or performing LUN masking, striping, and concatenation of RAID groups or disk pools.
 There can be manual path selection concerns for most dual controller storage solutions that don’t have a proprietary pathing software component.
 Adding additional complexity, some solutions still have disparate disks types deployed for which complex design scenarios are required for provisioning.

 While becoming less prevalent, some solutions leverage LUN mirroring for data protection.
 This requires that the administrator allocate additional storage for data protection or purchase twice the storage capacity actually required (try explaining that one to your CFO).
 Then, of course, there are reserves and set-asides for replication events, snapshot reserves, and the like.